Faneuil Hall Marketplace is a popular and historic market square in Boston.

 They have shops selling apparel, jewelry, shoes, souvenirs, and specialty gifts.

-You can find local shops as well as national brands like Ann Taylor, Chirardelli, Coach, Sephora, and Urban Outfitters, among others.
+You can find independent shops as well as national brands like Ann Taylor, Ghirardelli, Coach, and Urban Outfitters, among others.

 Faneuil Hall Marketplace is a historic attraction included in our walking tours of Boston!